ooni/ooni.org/content/support/faq.md

 are absolutely sure that the tested resource is blocked.
-Based on our current heuristics, this can only apply to websites when an Internet Service Provider (ISP) **serves a block page** (which notifies the user that the website is intentionally blocked).
+Based on our current heuristics, this can only apply to websites when an Internet Service Provider (ISP) **serves a block page** (which notifies the user that the website is intentionally blocked) or when DNS resolution returns an IP associated with censorship.

 ### How can I fetch and analyze OONI data?